My design process under ideal conditions.

 Explore & Discover

 Who are my users, and what problem are they trying to solve?
 What data can I dig up?
 Are there experts I can tap into?
 Who (or what) is my competition, and what can I learn from them—both the good and the please-don’t-do-that?
-ChatGPT and Gemini have been amazing additions to this part of the process.
+ChatGPT and Gemini have been amazing additions to this part of the process, as I use them to do deep research or just spitball ideas.

 Find Opportunities